rotemaf/website/pages/more.md

 ---

 ### Quotes
-Instead of adding some deep quote underneath my photo, here are some motivating quotes I came across with during my studies so far:
+Here are some motivating quotes I came across with during my studies so far:

 "If I have 300 ideas in a year and just one turns out to work I am satisfied." <font color="gray"> -- Alfred Nobel</font>